margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

 ## Daily Conversations ##
 Daily conversations are democratic.
 Daily conversations support democracy.
 Daily communication expresses democratic principles.
 Learning and reading supports healthier communication and conversation.
+How a conversation starts expresses democracy, and I am grateful for daily conversations in the neighborhood.

 <br>